workflowhub-eu/about/Registering-an-existing-Workflow-RO-Crate.md

     This is by default filled in with *No creators*.

     2. **Please type creators into the box below - suggestions will be displayed as you type.**\
-    If the creators or contributors to the workflow are registered in workflow hub, please use this field to search and select them.
+    If the creators or contributors to the workflow are registered in WorkflowHub, please use this field to search and select them.

     3. **If anyone not registered with WorkflowHub assisted creating this Workflow, you can specify them below.**\
     Use this field to fill in the remaining creators.